MahtaFetrat/IRI-Inflation-Forecasting/datasets/ReadMe.md

 Authored By:
 > Fatemeh Sadat Mousavi, Mahta Fetrat
 >
-> Sharif University of Technology
+> Students of Sharif University of Technology
 >
 > Summer 1401